jrroosevelt/VS2PCG/Card clarifications A-L.md

 If **Evil Scientist** moves a Supporting Character to your side, that side change is permanent.
 When the character gets KO'd, it will go to its owner's KO pile.

 At Level 2, while Deacon is melee attacking a Supporting Character, there are two likely results (unless the defender manages not to get stunned): If the defender gets KO'd, deacon Frost's **Vampire** will gan a vitality counter.
-And if the defender get
+And if the defender gets wounded but not KO'd, then his **Doppelgänger Powers** will give you a copy of that character.

+^ (Source: Rule Insert)

 # Deadpool
 ## [Deadpool](http://vs.tcgbrowser.com/images/cards/big/MFM-004.jpg) (MC - Underworld)